akguptaEx2/ex2app/readme.md

 ## Getting Started

-clone the project
+clone the project and do npm install
-npm install

 ### Prerequisites